TrainMeUK LogoTrainMeUK

 Best suited for: Small businesses, charities, franchises and organisations needing an affordable, lightweight LMS with minimal admin overhead.
 For insights on training cost management, see our guide on hidden costs of manual training management.
 Cost for 300 users: Approx. £5,100 per year (based on $6,468 annual subscription).

-iSpring Learn positions itself as a training platform that merges an LMS with powerful content authoring tools, making it a strong choice for organisations that create their own learning materials.
+iSpring LMS positions itself as a training platform that merges an LMS with powerful content authoring tools, making it a strong choice for organisations that create their own learning materials in PowerPoint.
 It is consistently well-reviewed on G2 and Capterra, especially for its course tracking capabilities and seamless integration with iSpring Suite.

 Biggest advantage: The pairing with iSpring Suite, a full authoring toolkit that runs inside PowerPoint.
 This allows teams to convert slide-based training into SCORM/xAPI courses with quizzes, branching scenarios, voiceover narration and animations.
 For organisations without specialist instructional designers, this drastically simplifies course creation.